xavwe/obsidian-css-snippet-store/README.md

     ├── snippet.css
     └── README.md
 ```
 *Notice that every snippet consists of a `snippet.css` and `README.md` file.
-The `README.md` file is optional, but it is recommended to add it to provide more information about your snippet.
 The `snippet.css` file is the actual CSS code that will be applied to your Obsidian vault.*